determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 Determined should function with your existing PBS configuration.
 The following steps are recommended to optimize how Determined interacts with PBS:

--  Configure PBS to report GPU Accelerator type.
+-  Configure PBS to manage GPU resources.

    Determined works best when allocating GPUs.
 By default, Determined selects compute nodes with GPUs using the option ``-select={slots_per_trial}:ngpus=1``.
 If PBS cannot be configured to